From Trash to Treasure – IT Collection, Reuse, and Donation

 At McMaster University, IT waste is either recycled through Greentec International Inc., or reused through IT waste collection cages and on IT Waste Collection, Reuse, & Recycle Day.
-In Hamilton, social enterprise greenBYTE refurbishes computer systems and provides them to at-risk children.
-The Trash to Treasure program leverages the opportunity for a collaboration between McMaster University and greenBYTE to support at-risk children and improve the university’s IT waste collection system.
+Due to the greenBYTE program ending, we are currently looking for computer refurbishing capacity to continue to provide computers to at-risk children.
+The Trash to Treasure program hopes to leverage the opportunity for a collaboration between McMaster University and a refurbishing partner to support at-risk children and improve the university’s IT waste collection system.

 IT Waste Disposal Process

 Have IT waste?
 Request a FREE pickup, and everything will be done for you!

 Facility Services will come and pick up your IT waste.